Every Good Blog Post Needs These 9 Things

 - All spelling and grammar mistakes corrected.
 Check.

-First, you need to ask yourself these nine questions before you hit ‘publish’.
+First, you need to check that you're using blogging best practices throughout the piece.
+Do that by asking yourself these nine questions before you hit ‘publish’.
 If you don’t, your blog post won’t be as good as you think it is.

-9 questions to ask yourself before you publish that blog post
+9 questions to ask yourself to check that you're using blogging best practices

 1. How attractive is your headline?